robin-raymond/zax.io/basics.md

 utf8String := utf8'utf8 string does not have escape sequences ' \
               'as remains "as is".'

-// Convert from base-64 directly to an ascii-string
+// Convert from base-64 directly to an ASCII-string
 // (embedded NUL characters can exist within strings) base64 := b64'VGhlIHF1aWNrIGJyb3duIGZveC4='